Skip to content

 Over 85% of parties in child custody, divorce, and child support cases in D.C.
 Superior Court lack representation.
 The Family Court Self-Help Center, on site at the Moultrie Courthouse, is a free resource for unrepresented litigants who must navigate a complex legal system designed for lawyers.
 The Self-Help Center provides customers with information about family law, helps prepare pleadings, instructs litigants how to file and serve documents, clarifies court processes, and offers referrals to community resources.

-Superior Court Housing Conditions Calendar
+Superior Court Housing Conditions Court

 The Superior Court’s Housing Conditions Calendar within the Civil Division allows tenants to sue their landlords to obtain needed repairs and ensure that their landlords comply with the D.C.
 Housing Code.